angular/protractor/lib/driverProviders/README.md

 Requirements
 ------------

- - `setupEnv` and `getDriver` will be called before the test framework is loaded, so any pre-work which might cause timeouts on the first test should be done there.
+ - `setupEnv` will be called before the test framework is loaded, so any pre-work which might cause timeouts on the first test should be done there.
+ `getNewDriver` will be called once right after `setupEnv` to generate the initial driver, and possibly during the middle of the test if users request additional browsers.

  - `teardownEnv` should call the driver's `quit` method.